PanayiotisMilios/iis-config-react-router/README.md

 **Deployment Tips for React Application using react-router with Vite on IIS.**

 Build your browser router with a basename if you're deploying on a subdirectory.
-Below example works for all kinds of routes, default & subdomains.
+Below example works for all kinds of routes, default & subdirectories.

 ```
 const router = createBrowserRouter(